 In the Edit History of Job Information on <hire date> dialog box, make sure that in the When would you like your changes to take effect? field the employee’s hiring date is displayed.

 Scroll to the Time Off Information block and make the following entries:

 Note

-Below we give only one example; for further possible values refer to the configuration guides of building blocks 2Q6 and FK4(US), where in chapter Preparation / Prerequisites the reference to the appropriate Time Off workbooks is given.
+Below we give only one example; for further possible values refer to the appropriate Time Off workbooks.